benjamineverett/re_analysis/README.md

 Neural Network Architecture:

-I used a Sequential Neural Network using [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/) on the backend.
+I used a Convolutional Neural Network using [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/) on the backend.
 My model is built in [cnn.py](cnn.py) with the following architecture:

 1. I trained my model on [AWS](aws.amazon.com) using a p2.8xlarge instance.
 I used this instance, because being a GPU instance my network took on average about **2 minutes to train**.
 As a comparison, on my own macbook air it took about 45 minutes to train my model.

 2. I decided to keep my network **simple** for experimentation purposes.
 I used two convolution layers and one pooling layer.

-3. Each layer uses the **tanh** activation function, as this produced the best accuracy for my models.
+3. Each layer uses the **hyperbolic tangent** activation function, as this produced the best accuracy for my models.

 4. My pooling layers drops out 25% of the neurons before and after pooling to prevent overfitting.